-3-D innovation slashes production time, boosts design options and provides owners greater participation in their aircraft build
+3-D innovation slashes production time boosts design options and provides owners greater participation in their aircraft build

-Surrounded by the stark white walls of an aircraft hangar, the Gulfstream G650, its exterior newly sanded and silky smooth, stands ready for its crowning touch: a paint exterior to distinguish the jet from all others.
+Surrounded by the stark white walls of an aircraft hangar, the Gulfstream G650, its exterior newly sanded and silky smooth, stands ready for its crowning touch: a painted exterior to distinguish the jet from all others.

 Two technicians perched atop a scissor lift carefully unroll masking tape along the aircraft.
 Every strip determines some aspect of the design, whether graceful curves over an engine cowling or razor-thin separations between stripes along the fuselage.

 Taping an exterior once took a crew of technicians anywhere from eight to 12 hours.
 With a new 3-D software program developed with the help of Gulfstream engineers, the time to prepare an aircraft for painting has been cut in half.
 With the easier design transfer, the new process also opens the door to more intricate, colorful exteriors.

 We are in the customer satisfaction business, so there’s nothing more valuable than being confident in the design process as early on as possible,” says David Minning, engineering group head, of Corporate Product Life Cycle Management, Gulfstream.
 “With 3-D representation, the customers and the designers can see exactly how the aircraft will look before the first inch of tape has been pulled.
 We know that we’re doing what everybody wants.”

 Also exciting are the possibilities created by giving customers an immediate, full-color 3-D rendering of their aircraft design, not only for the exterior but soon, for interiors as well, which will be accessible for customer review via an iPad app.

 “The focus is on giving the customer an easier way to have and make choices,” says Onzetta Roberts, a Gulfstream technical designer.
 “This allows the customer to become more deeply involved in the design and will allow customers to make changes in real-time.”